HolyBlackCat/cpp-tutorials/language/02_basic/18_structures.md

 Each variable of the struct type then stores multiple values: one `name` string and one `health` integer.

-`std::string name;` and `int health;` in this example are called the **data members** of the struct (or sometimes informally its "fields").
+`std::string name;` and `int health;` in this example are called the **data members** of the struct (or sometimes informally its "fields" or "member variables").
 Structs can have other kinds of members, but this is for later.

 Naturally, structures can serve as array/vector element types: `Monster monsters[4];`, `std::vector<Monster> monsters;`, etc. You can then use e.g. `monsters[0].name` to access a field of an element, and so on.
 Structures can also serve as field types in other structures.